ArefkhattabGit/audio_player_plus/README.md

 - Supports `asset` and `network` audio playback.
 - Customizable player UI via `customBuilder`.
-- Support background audio playback, allowing the audio to continue when the app is in the background or the device is locked.
+- Support background audio playback, allowing the audio to continue when the app is in the background or the screen is locked.
 - Duration formatting (`mm:ss`).
 - Audio `slider` with seek support.
 - Customizable `slider` color.